-There is a lot of confusion about Managed Services, and what a Managed Service Provider does for your business.
-If you’re already over this learning curve, your next question is probably “How do I trust an MSP?”
+There is a lot of confusion about managed services, and what a managed services provider (MSP) does for your business.
+If you’re already over this learning curve, your next question is probably, “How do I trust an MSP?”

 It’s a double-edged sword.
-Your current IT environment is clearly not meeting your business needs if you are considering a Managed Services Provider.
-But, despite this pain point, you don’t know whether a potential MSP is trustworthy.
+Your current IT environment is clearly not meeting your business needs if you’re open to hearing a managed services sales pitch.
+Despite this pain point, though, you don’t know whether a potential MSP is trustworthy.
 We know it is intimidating to allow an outside party into your IT, which—in an increasingly remote world—could be the core of your business.

-There are signs to look for in a trustworthy MSP, and we are here to walk you through them.
+Thankfully, there are signs you can look for to determine whether you’ve found a trustworthy MSP, and we are here to walk you through them.

 The Presales Process

-Before you even agree to work with a Managed Services Provider, there are signs to look for in the presales process.
+Before you even agree to work with a managed services provider, there are signs to look for in the presales process.
 In initial meetings with a potential MSP, note how thoroughly they answer your questions.
-Are they giving you detailed answers to ease your concerns, or are they dodging your questions and providing vague responses?
+Are they giving detailed responses to ease your concerns, or are they dodging your questions and providing vague answers?

 You should also pay attention to the direction of your conversations.
 Any presales interview should be a combination of both business and technical discussions.
 Do the questions asked by the provider reflect the desire to thoroughly understand your business needs?
 How many times do they need to come back to get “one more piece of information” from you?
 How involved do they want to be with your business?